CharredPicks

-Updated March 17, 2026 · By Jake Embers
+Updated March 18, 2026 · By Jake Embers

 How to Grill Perfect Burgers Every Time

 The breaking point came during a Fourth of July cookout when my brother-in-law took one bite of my "gourmet" burger and quietly reached for the ketchup bottle.
 That's when I knew I had to figure this out.
 Fast forward three years and countless burgers later, I can confidently say that grilling the perfect burger isn't about luck or some secret family recipe.
-It's about understanding a few key principles and executing them consistently.

 Choosing the Right Ground Beef

 Your burger is only as good as the meat you start with.
 I learned this lesson the hard way after buying the leanest ground beef I could find, thinking I was doing everyone a favor.
-Wrong move.

 80/20 ground chuck is your sweet spot.
-That 20% fat content isn't your enemy - it's what keeps your burger juicy and gives it that rich, beefy flavor that makes people close their eyes when they take a bite.
+That 20% fat content isn't your enemy, it's what keeps your burger juicy and gives it that rich, beefy flavor that makes people close their eyes when they take a bite.
 I've experimented with 85/15 and even 73/27, but 80/20 consistently delivers the best balance of flavor and texture.

 Skip the pre-formed patties from the grocery store if you can.
 They're often made from lower-quality trimmings and pressed too tightly.
 Instead, ask your butcher to grind chuck roast fresh, or look for ground beef that was ground that day.
 The difference in taste is immediately noticeable.